Kan-T-IT/geoserver-cloud/kubernete/README.md

 SERVER_PUBLIC_IP=         # the public ipv4 of the server
 GEOSERVER_PASSWORD=       # password for admin geoserver
 ACL_PASSWORD=             # password for ACL module
+GEOSERVER_CLOUD_VERSION=  # geosever version for deploy
+GEOSERVER_ACL_VERSION=    # geoserver acl version for deploy, you have review the version in
+                          #repository https://github.com/geoserver/geoserver-acl .
+You need valided for compatibility with Geoserver Cloud version.
 DATABASE_USER=            # database user for postgres
 DATABASE_NAME=            # database name for postgres
 DATABASE_PASS=            # database password for postgres